yclas/guides/docs/Plugins-FAQ-system.md

 8. Go to your site home page, in the header there’s an icon with FAQ.
 9. There you have listed all your FAQs, with a nice search box.

-*It’s really easy to activate and extremely useful, only applicable for 2.1.x versions*